AidanFray/MSc_Dissertation/README.md

 fingerprint is encoded as words in an attempt to improve usability.

-This work’s main aim is to assess if Trust- word’s recommended minimum number of four words is sufficient.
+This work’s main aim is to assess if Trustword’s recommended minimum number of four words is sufficient.
 In order to achieve this goal, this work implements an attack on Trustwords and quantifies its effectiveness on more than